As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 The U.S. health care system is trying to be ready for possible outbreaks, after the Centers for Disease Control and Prevention warned communities Tuesday to prepare for the kind of spread now being seen in Iran, Italy, South Korea and other areas outside the virus's epicenter in China.

-As of Wednesday, the CDC notes in its website, there are only 14 confirmed cases of the new coronavirus in the United States, plus 45 more cases among Americans who were brought home from the Diamond Princess cruise ship or via flights from Asia arranged by the U.S. State Department.
-All but two of those 59 total cases in the U.S. are travel-related; there are no signs, so far, that the virus has spread beyond that.
+As of Wednesday, the CDC notes there are only 15 confirmed cases of the new coronavirus in the United States, plus 45 more cases among Americans who were brought home from the Diamond Princess cruise ship or via flights from Asia arranged by the U.S. State Department.
+All but two of those total cases in the U.S. are travel-related; there are no signs, so far, that the virus has spread beyond that.

 Still, some U.S. health care workers on the front line, including Maureen Dugan, worry they are not properly prepared.